 Step 6: Apply for Eligibility to Take the North American Pharmacist Licensure Examination (NAPLEX) and the Multistate Pharmacy Jurisprudence Examination (MPJE) (Timeline varies)

-Prior to taking the NAPLEX and the MPJE, students must prove to their state board that they have met the eligibility requirements.
-This is either done through the National Association of Boards of Pharmacy (NABP) for some states or directly through the local board.
-Requirements vary by state and students should contact their state’s board to ensure they meet the requirements.
+Before taking the NAPLEX and the MPJE, students must prove to their state board that they have met the eligibility requirements.
+For some states, this is done through the National Association of Boards of Pharmacy (NABP) or directly through the local board.
+Requirements vary by state, and students should contact their state’s board to ensure they meet the requirements.

 Step 7: Take the NAPLEX Exam (Timeline Varies)

-Once a student’s eligibility has been verified they are able to schedule and take the NAPLEX test.
+Once a student’s eligibility has been verified, they can schedule and take the NAPLEX test.
 This exam measures a student’s knowledge of pharmacy.

 Step 8: Take the MPJE (Based on Jurisdiction, Timeline Varies)